Established 2004

 Frequently Asked Questions

-Practical answers for international visitors planning bespoke tailoring in Shanghai.
-If your question isn't here, contact us directly — we respond within 24 hours.
+Practical answers for international visitors planning their bespoke tailoring journey in Shanghai.

 How many days do I need in Shanghai?

-For a standard bespoke suit, we recommend a minimum of 6–7 days in Shanghai.
-This allows time for the initial consultation and measurements, production in our workshop, and at least one fitting session before final delivery.
-If you have fewer days, rush options of 3–4 days are possible for straightforward briefs — contact us with your dates and we'll advise on what's achievable.
+For a standard bespoke suit, we recommend planning around 3–7 days in Shanghai.
+This allows time for the initial consultation and measurements, production in our workshop, and final delivery planning.
+Contact us with your dates and we'll advise on what's achievable.

 Can I do the first fitting before I fly out?

 Yes — in most cases this is exactly how we plan the timeline.
-We schedule the first fitting session 3–4 days after measurements, giving the workshop enough time to construct the garment properly.
-If your departure date is tight, share it when you book and we'll build the schedule around your last available fitting window.
+If your departure date is tight, share it when you book and we'll build the schedule around your last available window.

 Can you ship after I leave China?